-With no adjustments made since 2009 the Superintendent salary fell significantly behind the level required to maintain relativity to other districts as set out in the 2008 Board Policy 9506.
+With no adjustments made since 2009 the Superintendent salary fell significantly behind the level required to maintain relativity to other districts.
 In October 2014 the Board adjusted the Superintendent salary to comply with the stated compensation philosophy of 65th percentile of salary range of districts with 2,001-6,000 student enrollment.
 This correction was made based on the most current salary information available from BCPSEA at the time.
 The increase to base salary to \$137,267 became effective November 1, 2014.

 In February 2016 the Board reviewed and adjusted the Superintendent salary to \$141,601 retro-active to November 1, 2015 to maintain placement at the 65th percentile of the salary range of relative districts as per the stated compensation philosophy.
 The Board made further increases to the Superintendent salary to \$147, 322 effective July 1, 2016 and \$160,190 effective September 1, 2016 toward appropriate placement in the recommended salary grid for this position based on the sectoral review.
 There was a further adjustment to the Superintendent's salary to \$161,561 within step 2 of the grid on July 1, 2017.
+July 1, 2018 the Superintendent's salary was adjusted to \$164,642 in accordance with the PSEC Calendar 2018 Compensation Direction.
+Effective April 1, 2019 the Board approved removal of the Superintendent's vehicle allowance and provision of an increase to salary in the same amount bringing the salary to \$169,742.